-See examples of finding aids at http://www.library.yale.edu/div/colguide.html.
+See examples of finding aids linked to from https://web.library.yale.edu/divinity/divinity-special-collections.
 Ideally the standards of DACS and EAD are followed when creating finding aids, but repositories that do not have the staff expertise to implement these systems should not worry too much.
 The important thing is not that the finding aid is a properly encoded XML document but rather that it conveys the necessary information about the collection.
 Word-processed, PDF or HTML files are acceptable formats for finding aids.